Olive Oil Smoke Point: Everything You Need to Know

 Extra virgin olive oil is perfect if:

-• It is high quality
+• it is of high quality

-• it's fresh
+• it is fresh

 • It is a balanced blend of Sicilian varieties

-• It has low acidity and a high smoke point.
+• It has low acidity and a high smoke point

-• It resists high temperatures well
+• It is highly resistant to high temperatures

-Furthermore, it was designed to be the ideal companion "for everything" : from light frying to dips, from the simplest dishes to the most elaborate recipes.
+Furthermore, it was designed to be the ideal companion "for everything": from light frying to pinzimonio, from the simplest dishes to the most elaborate recipes.
 It is the oil that combines practicality and quality, even for frying.

 10. Conclusions